SAP/jenkins-library/documentation/docs/extensibility.md

 # Extensibility

 When using one of the ready-made pipelines project "Piper" provides, the basic idea is to not write custom pipeline code.
-The pipelines are centrally maintained, and can be used with a small amount of [configuration](configuration.md).
+The pipelines are centrally maintained, and can be used with a small amount of declarative configuration as documented [here](configuration.md).

-For the large majority of _standard_ projects, the features of the ready-made pipelines should be enough to implement a production-ready CI/CD workflow with little effort.
+For the large majority of _standard_ projects, the features of the ready-made pipelines should be enough to implement [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) in a best-practice compliant way with little effort.

-This approach allows you to focus on what you need to get done while implementing [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) in a best-practice compliant way.

 If a feature you need is missing, or you discovered a bug in one of the ready-made pipelines, please see if there is already an [issue in our GitHub repository](https://github.com/SAP/jenkins-library/issues), and open a new one if that is not the case.

 In some cases, specialized features might not be desirable for inclusion in the ready-made pipelines.
 You can still benefit from the qualities they provide if you can address your requirements via an **Extension**.
 Extensions are custom bits of pipeline coding that you can use to implement special requirements.
 Before building extensions, please make sure that there is no alternative which works better for you.

 Options for extensibility, in the order in which we recommend considering them: